jimpil/annotator-clj/README.md

 *  `lazy`  : This strategy is again serial but lazy which means that you can process as many documents as you like with a fixed amount of memory.
 *  `lazy-parallel`  : This is generally a good choice.
 It will utilise the default `pmap` implementation in `clojure.core`.
 It is semi-lazy in that computation stays ahead of consumption but can be easily abused/misused. `pmap` assumes that each task is rather heavyweight and so it dedicates 1 future per task!
 On a normal pc you can immediately see what would happen when processing a very large collection of documents.
 Nobody wants 1000 threads on dual-core or a quad-core cpu.
 In these cases, you still want to be lazy but you can be clever by at least recycling your resources.
 This is where `pool-parallel` comes in.
 *  `pool-parallel`  :  This is very similar to `lazy-parallel` but with the difference that it will only allow a fixed number of threads active depending on your cpu.
 This will allow you to do thousands and thousands of documents lazily while having eliminated any thread coordination overhead.
-*  `fork-join`  :  This is the heavy machinery...IN order to use this you will need to have Java 7 installed as it is fork-join based.
+*  `fork-join`  :  This is the heavy machinery...In order to use this you will need to have Java 7 installed as it is fork-join based.
 The Fork-Join framework was a great addition to the Java platform and it basically implements clever work-stealing algorithms.
 In theory you can have very irregularly-sized datasets but if you divide and conquer at the right pace you can get maximum performance.
 It is brilliant work but requires a bit of tuning depending on your load.
 In other words you need to specify a workload that is fine to run serially.
 This will be the workload of every thread essentially and it will be of course executed serially.
-I 've set the default to 5 documents per thread but you should think/experiment to find the right size for your use-case.
+I've set the default to 5 documents per thread but you should think/experiment to find the right size for your use-case.

 **It is generally suggested that all the elements in dataset (the data-file.txt) are more or less of equal size when using lazy-parallel or pool-parallel strategies.**
 If you see some of your cores becoming idle after a while (and potentially firing up again later) with the lazy-parallel strategy, that is a good indication that some tasks (documents or dictionaries or both) are considerably 'heavier' than others.